rune/rune/docs/docs/make-your-first-game.md

 ```

-This is suffienct to render the tiles now we can call it inside our app.ts
+This is sufficient to render the tiles now we can call it inside our app.ts
 ```ts
 //app.ts
 import { getAppContainer } from "../util/util";